andrewheiss/Dissertation/Pre stuff/Data landscape/Data landscape.md

 ## UN-DESA

-The UN's Department of Economic and Social Affairs (DESA)^[[http://csonet.org/](http://csonet.org/)] maintains a list of 3,900 NGOs that have consultative status with the Economic and Social Council (ECOSOC).
+The UN's Department of Economic and Social Affairs (DESA)^[[http://csonet.org/](http://csonet.org/)] maintains a list of 3,900 NGOs that have consultative status with the UN's Economic and Social Council (ECOSOC).
 This list is literally just a list—a 125-page PDF with organization names and founding dates.^[[http://csonet.org/content/documents/e2013inf6.pdf](http://csonet.org/content/documents/e2013inf6.pdf)]

 UN-DESA also maintains a database of 31,000 NGOs that work with the UN,^[[http://esango.un.org/civilsociety/displayAdvancedSearch.do?method=search](http://esango.un.org/civilsociety/displayAdvancedSearch.do?method=search)] but the search function for the database is extremely clunky and limited.
 The database has an incomplete taxonomy, with categories focused primarily around Millennium Development Goals and organizational areas of expertise.
 Each entry contains only basic contact information and omits the organization's categorization.
 Additionally, there is no export function and the website is structured poorly, making scraping more difficult.

 ## Regional lists

-Studying domestic NGOs in authoritarian regimes poses unique identification challenges—few authoritarian governments (if any) make their lists of registered NGOs publicly available, and NGOs that aren't formally registered typically have an incentive to remain unregistered.
+Identifying domestic NGOs in authoritarian regimes poses unique challenges—few authoritarian governments (if any) make their lists of registered NGOs publicly available, and NGOs that aren't formally registered typically have an incentive to remain unregistered.
 Regional research institutes have attempted to collect lists of NGOs, with varying levels of completeness and comprehensiveness:

 ### The Arab Institute for Human Rights